robbiemanson/site-starter/README.md

 $ bundle exec jekyll serve
 ```

-This will serve the site contents and watch for changes.
+This will compile the site and watch for HTML/file structure changes.

-Open another terminal window.
-Unless site is being setup/installed from scratch, run:
+Open another terminal window and run:
 ```bash
 $ gulp
 ```

+This will open a new browser tab running Browsersync and auto-reload all other changes.

 Optional: resize and minify photos (will take at least a few mins to run):
 ```bash